The Racial Wealth Gap

 According to the Brookings Institution, Black Americans would hold $12.68 trillion in household wealth if the nation’s wealth was distributed by population size.
 Instead, Black households held just $2.54 trillion in 2020.

 The racial wealth gap that exists today has been buoyed by centuries of historical injustices.
 While slavery ended over 150 years ago, systemic inequality, employment discrimination and other key issues have persisted into modern times and helped build a massive barrier between Black Americans and access to wealth.

 Closing the racial wealth gap in the U.S. is a complex issue with no one-size-fits-all solution, and there is only so much that can be done on an individual level.
 But expanding financial literacy, promoting education and providing a better understanding of what has led to the growth of the wealth gap can help to make a difference.

 The median white household’s net worth is 10 times the size of the median Black household’s net worth.

 According to experts in the field, one way to combat the wealth gap is to begin talking more about it.

-Lawrence Gonzalez is an auditor for the U.S. Department of Treasury Office of Inspector General in Washington D.C. who says healthy conversations about personal finance often don’t exist in Black culture.
+Lawrence Gonzalez, who is an auditor for the U.S. Department of Treasury Office of Inspector General in Washington D.C., says healthy conversations about personal finance often don’t exist in Black culture.

 Raised in Port-au-Prince, Haiti with Brazilian roots, Gonzalez excelled at math at an early age.
 He came to the United States when he was 11 years old and graduated with a degree in accounting from the Florida State University.